au10tixmobile/au10tixsmartdocumentcapturekit-ios/README.md

 Now you can import SDK & start working.

 ## Documentation
-Her you will have more detailed documentation for Au10tix iOS SDK's (ios-implementation guide)(https://documentation.au10tixservices.com/mobile-sdk/ios/sdk-implementation-guide/introduction/).
+Her you will have more detailed documentation for Au10tix iOS SDK's [ios-implementation guide](https://documentation.au10tixservices.com/mobile-sdk/ios/sdk-implementation-guide/introduction/).